Menu

 RCCN Goals and Leadership

 The problems associated with an aging society transcend the boundaries of any specific discipline and play out across multiple biologic and societal domains ranging from individual cells, to organs and organ systems, to persons, to communities, to national and world economies.
-The six National Institute on Aging (NIA) Center programs address important topics in aging but typically from a specific disciplinary perspective.
+The seven National Institute on Aging (NIA) Center programs address important topics in aging but typically from a specific disciplinary perspective.

-The objective of the Research Centers Collaborative Network (RCCN) is to initiate new cross-disciplinary collaborative networks that bring together key thought leaders from each of the six NIA center programs to align approaches across programs that will uncover synergies and insights that lead to novel collaborations.
+The objective of the Research Centers Collaborative Network (RCCN) is to initiate new cross-disciplinary collaborative networks that bring together key thought leaders from each of the seven NIA center programs to align approaches across programs that will uncover synergies and insights that lead to novel collaborations.

 RCCN Principal Investigator/Director - Wake Forest University School of Medicine